xmartlabs/XLActionController/README.md

 settings.behavior.bounces: Bool
 // Indicates if the collection view layout will use UIDynamics to animate its items. `false` by default. settings.behavior.useDynamics: Bool
+// Determines whether the navigation bar is hidden when action controller is being presented. `true` by default settings.hideCollectionViewBehindCancelView: Bool
 ```

 #### UICollectionView Style